 The first step to a successful blog tour is to make sure review copies will be available to the bloggers you’re working with, whether physical copies or e-books.
 You don’t want to reach out to bloggers and have them express interest and then be unable to provide them with a review copy shortly after.

 Next, it’s important to stay organised.
 Create a document where you keep track of the blogs you’ve reached out to, who has and hasn’t expressed interest, and on which dates they’re planning to post.

-- a copy of the book (although this should ideally be sent at least six weeks before the tour)
+- a copy of the book (although this should ideally be sent at least three weeks before the tour)